These delicate emerald chandelier style earrings are a beautiful way to showcase the gemstone beads and to practice your wire wrapping technique.

 These earrings would make a beautiful gift for anyone born in the month of May.

 To start with, line up your beads (6 for each earring) in the order you want them to be, this gives you a good idea of how they will look when strung.

 Take the first piece of wire and form a loop one end using the round nose pliers, leaving a short length one side of the loop.

-Thread the left hand ring of the three loop connector onto the wire so the it sits in the loop.
+Thread the left-hand ring of the three loop connector onto the wire so it sits in the loop.

 Cut off any excess wire as close to the coil as possible then use the snipe nose pliers to make sure it's tucked in and there are no sharp points.

 You then use the free end of the wire as an eye pin, thread the first bead onto the wire, place your round nose pliers after the bead then bend the wire to a right angle.

 Form another loop and repeat the process of tightly wrapping the wire back down the pin towards the bead.
 This should leave you with two loops either side of the bead and wire coils between the loop and the bead, this secures the bead on the wire.

 Now you need to use this wrapping technique to form your chain.

 Start again by using one of the lengths of wire and creating a loop one end as before - this time threading the end loop of the previous bead onto the loop before wrapping it closed.